KyrietS/screen-to-good-quality-gif/README.md

 ## 4. View the result
 ![](images/result.gif)
-* it is 16 seconds long in 30 FPS and it takes 8 MB.
+* it's 16 seconds long GIF in 30 FPS  and it takes 8 MB.
 Not bad.

 ## Few tips
 * Remember to keep your GIFs short!